ajieaboganda/bikeshops/README.md

-# MH aWHEREness
+# Bike Shops

+This contains the code for Bike Shops Map, used for crowdsourcing Bike Shops to help Cyclists

-MH aWHEREness is the viewing and crowdmapping platform for the mental health awhereness project.
+Source code originally based on MH aWHEREness which is the viewing and crowdmapping platform for the mental health awhereness project.

 This was initially based on Raphael Dumas' repository - [crowdmap-basic](https://github.com/radumas/crowdmap-basic).